-Van Andel Research Institute (VARI) is dedicated to exceptional research and to positively impacting human health.
-Through cutting-edge science and extensive collaboration, VARI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.
+Van Andel Institute (VAI) is dedicated to exceptional research and to positively impacting human health.
+Through cutting-edge science and extensive collaboration, VAI’s investigators are working to find new diagnostics and treatments for cancer, neurodegenerative diseases, and other conditions such as cardiovascular diseases, osteoarthritis and depression.

 Dr. Jones was born in South Africa, raised and attended college in Rhodesia (now Zimbabwe), and received his Ph.D. from the University of London.
 He joined the University of Southern California in 1977, attaining the rank of Professor in 1985 and Distinguished Professor in 1999.
 He also served as Director of the USC Norris Comprehensive Cancer Center between 1993 and 2011.